 London’s first specially-designed ‘pensioners’ playground’ has opened its gates to the public in Hyde Park this week.
 The £50,000 playground has six pieces of play equipment – all designed to exercise a different part of the body.

 Funded by Westminster City Council and The Royal Parks the equipment will provide gentle exercise for the over 60s and follows on the heels of the UK’s first Older People’s Play Area which opened in Blackley near Manchester in 2008.

-This pioneering playground has the full support of NHS Choices.
-If this is the first time you’ve heard about the playground initiative watch this NHS video – it’s extremely inspiring and makes perfect sense.
+This pioneering playground has the full support of NHS Choices - it’s extremely inspiring and makes perfect sense.